[Root] / Extensibility / Best Practices Guide

 }

 The base class constructor must be called so its signature is reproduced in the derived class constructor.
+Notice the use of the TSubject type parameter where appropriate.

 Override the Identifier property